What are you looking for?

 This article was first published in the Trusts and Estates Law & Tax Journal (December 2022).

-Roman Kubiak, partner and head of Contested Wills, Trusts and Estates and Oliver Rees, solicitor in the team look at the proposed changes scheduled to be brought in regarding ex-gratia payments by the Charities Act 2022 as well as the recent announcements behind its delay.
+Roman Kubiak, partner and head of Private Wealth Disputes and Oliver Rees, solicitor in the team look at the proposed changes scheduled to be brought in regarding ex-gratia payments by the Charities Act 2022 as well as the recent announcements behind its delay.

 Introduction